Why is this medication prescribed?

 - stomach pain

 Some side effects can be serious.
-If you experience any of these symptoms or those listed in the SPECIAL PRECAUTION section, stop taking dolutegravir and call your doctor immediately or get emergency medical attention:
+If you experience any of these symptoms or those listed in the SPECIAL PRECAUTIONS section, stop taking dolutegravir and call your doctor immediately or get emergency medical attention:

 - feeling sick